computersarecool/cpp_sockets/README.md

 server or client,

 By asking for:
-- Protocol
+- protocol
 - client or server

 If client:
-- Destination IP address
+- destination IP address
-- Destination port
+- destination port

 If server:
-- Port on which to listen
+- port on which to listen

 ## Functionality
 The UDP client sends a message and exits